TOOP4EU/toop/Software/TC/ConfigurationTemplate/README.md

-# TOOP Connector Configuration template
+# TOOP Connector 0.10.x Configuration template

+**This page is out of date**

-This page contains the template configuration for TOOP Connector (TC( to be deployed at member state level.
+This page contains the template configuration for TOOP Connector (TC) to be deployed at member state level.

 The main WAR file of the TC to be used in a Java Application Server (like Tomcat) can be retrieved from http://repo2.maven.apache.org/maven2/eu/toop/toop-connector-webapp/0.10.2/toop-connector-webapp-0.10.2.war.